manoelhortaribeiro/manoelhortaribeiro.github.io/_pages/teaching/spring2025_machine_behavior.md

 		- **Deadline:** Mar 06.
 		- [**Submission link**](https://docs.google.com/forms/d/e/1FAIpQLSdb7vf6_hmdTalQ1X__pCO2nvJsMVTatRlCfPcwFShpqiMHug/viewform?usp=header)
 	3. **Project clinic presentation.**
 		- **Description:** Short presentation discussing what your group has accomplished and, most important, the roadbloacks you are currently facing.
 		- **Deadline:** Mar 25.
 		- **Submission:** Add slide to this [drive folder](https://drive.google.com/drive/folders/11zKO4jO5dsadjnMg_ts5V5qlEIhyugCj?usp=sharing).
 	4. **Project final presentation.**
 		- **Description:** Short presentation of your project.
 		- **Deadline:** Apr 22nd.
 		- **Submission:** Add slide to this [drive folder](https://drive.google.com/drive/folders/18aRvzdNke5lWuwA4X5wYifX_G0r4rKsc?usp=drive_link).
-	5. **Due Apr 24th: Final project**
+	5. **Final project report**
 		- **Description:** Final report in the format of a paper.
 The report should have around 8 pages and 4,000-8,000 words, and should be structured like a paper.
 You must include a `contributions' section outlining what group participant did what.
 I encourage you to link a github repo with the code you used for the project within the manuscript.
 		- **Deadline:** Apr 24nd.
 		- [**Submission link**](https://docs.google.com/forms/d/e/1FAIpQLScg5aOqNopJ9YtuAK6Mz9nE-UEgVRqmtVJTcT0ddk_CGXjVSw/viewform?usp=header).